pangnakh/STATS220-Assignments/README.md

-# STATS220 Data Technologies
+# STATS Data Technologies

 **I am currently taking a paper on Data Techonologies ([STATS220](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1213)) at the University of Auckland.**

-<mark > This is a repo I have created for my STATS220 Assignments </mark>
+This is a repo I have created for my STATS2️⃣2️⃣0️⃣ Assignments